 As the tech community works to create a more inclusive and diverse culture, a playbook created by #MoveTheDial and Feminuity focused on actionable strategies tech companies can take to retain women workers.
 The playbook features insights and strategies that tech companies at various stages can adopt to increase inclusion and engagement.

 The first step in understanding diversity in a company is tracking.
 In past years, many companies have complained that they did not know how to even start that process.
 Steph Little, a former human resources manager at Hubba, and currently a senior consultant for Bright + Early, had a solution.

 In 2017, Hubba released an open source framework to help companies track diversity within their teams.
-The framework lists best practices for building an internal survey, including methods for framing questions (being specific vs. oversimplifying), the importance of the ‘other’ option, and breaking down demographics by a variety factors instead of just male or female.
+The framework lists best practices for building an internal survey, including methods for framing questions (being specific vs. oversimplifying), the importance of the ‘other’ option, and breaking down demographics by a variety of factors instead of just male or female.

-Image source Unsplash.
+Feature image courtesy Unsplash.
 Photo by WOCinTech.